MarcusWhitelock/Risky-Business/AnalysisReport.md

 ## 3. Which model had the best geometric mean score?

-   The Smote OverSampling and the Smoteenn CombinationSampling had a combined top score of 0.99466793
+   The Smote OverSampling and the Smoteenn CombinationSampling had a combined top score of 0.99466793 <br />
      - **The Other scores include:**
    - Simple Logistic Regression 0.98926721
    - Random  OverSampling 0.99464126